Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 *	Make sure the system that you are using to install CLI extensions has access to your cluster, cluster-admin role and, Azure.
 For more information please read [Before you Begin](https://docs.microsoft.com/en-in/azure/azure-arc/kubernetes/connect-cluster#before-you-begin).
 *   Follow the instructions given in the Pre-requisites section of [this repository](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/k8s-extensions.md#pre-requisites) to install preview extensions and connect your cluster to Azure via Azure ARC.

-## Install AzureML training and inferencing extention on your AKS on Azure Stack HCI
+## Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI

 ## Attach your Azure Arc-enabled AKS on Azure Stack HCI's cluster to your Azure Machine Learning workspace as a compute target